By Eric Vandenbroeck and

 of languages and expertise, but also of tomorrow's elites in a cultural space

 where each individual can find familiar markers.
-In antiquity, the empire of
+In

-Alexander the Great owed its fecundity to the coexistence of Greek, Levantine,
+antiquity, the empire of Alexander the Great owed its fecundity to the

-and Persian civilizations in a single space.
-The Susa weddings were the
+coexistence of Greek, Levantine, and Persian civilizations in a single space.

-physical expression of a universal culture born of mixture and hybridization
+The Susa weddings were the physical expression of a universal culture born of

-which transcended the bord~rs that normally impede
+mixture and hybridization which transcended the bord~rs

 The European Union's